libktx/ktx/.github/CONTRIBUTING.md

 ### Build tool

 The project itself is managed by [Gradle](http://gradle.org/).
-Gradle wrapper is included, but you can use a local Gradle installation - scripts should be compatible with Gradle `3.+`.
+Gradle wrapper is included, but you can use a local Gradle installation - scripts should be compatible with Gradle `4.+`.
 If you consider working from sources, these are some useful Gradle tasks that you can look into:

-- `build install` - builds the libraries archives and pushes them to Maven Local.
+- `build install` - builds the libraries archives and pushes them to _Maven Local_.
 - `check` - runs all tests in all projects.
 - `clean` - removes `build` directories.
 - `distZip` - prepares a zip archive with all jars in `build/distributions` folder.
 Useful for releases.
-- `uploadArchives` - pushes the archives to Maven Central.
-Requires proper `gradle.properties` with archive signing and Sonatype logging data.
+- `uploadArchives` - pushes the archives to _Maven Central_.
+Requires proper `gradle.properties` with archive signing and
+Sonatype logging data.
 - `closeAndPromoteRepository` - closes and promotes Nexus repository.
-Should be run after `uploadArchives` in case of a non-snapshot upload to Maven Central.
+Should be run after `uploadArchives` in case of a non-snapshot upload to _Maven Central_.

 ### Versioning and uploading